hibari/hibari/README.md

 ## v0.3 series (unstable)

 Hibari v0.3 series will have some client API changes as well as having sample Erlang client codes and a Basho Bench driver.
+It will also start to support deploying on Joyent SmartOS.

 These v0.3.x releases will be considered **unstable**.